sa-tre/satre-specification/docs/source/pillars/computing_technology.md

 * - Statement
   - Guidance
   - Importance
-* - A TRE should be accessed via a user interface accessible using commonly available applications.
+* - Your TRE should be accessed via a user interface accessible using commonly available applications.
   - TREs which allow users to connect from their own devices should not require the installation of any bespoke TRE application on the user's device.
     In practice a web browser is the most common way to achieve this.
   - Recommended
-* - A TRE workspace should provide an environment familiar to the users of the TRE.
+* - Your TRE workspace should provide an environment familiar to your users.
   - This may take the form of a virtual Windows or Linux desktops, non-desktop interfaces such as JupyterLab and other web applications, or a terminal.
     Bespoke TRE-specific software should be avoided when widely used alternatives already exist.
   - Recommended
-* - A TRE should take accessibility for users with disabilities into account.
+* - Your TRE should take accessibility for users with disabilities into account.
   - The restricted nature of TREs means many assistive tools such as screenreaders in a virtual desktop may not be allowed, but other options such as colour schemes, font sizes, and resizing user interface elements, should be supported.
   - Recommended
-* - Copying out data via the system clipboard must be disabled.
+* - You should disable the ability to copy data out of your TRE via the system clipboard.
   - A TRE user must not be able to copy sensitive data out of a workspace using the system clipboard.
     A TRE may allow user to paste text into a workspace.
-  - Mandatory
+  - Recommended
 * - A TRE could restrict data access from researchers entirely and provide an interface for submitting code.
-  - For example, the OpenSAFELY TRE platform for electronic health records provides an interface for researchers who have developed their analysis code with dummy data, to submit their code to be run with the real data, and results returned via a disclosure process, without the researcher ever seeing the data.
+  - For example, you might use a system where users submit jobs which run over the data and return results without allowing direct data acces.
   - Optional
 ```